Santo Domingo Nacional, Dominican Republic Travel Guide

 Not much formal sharing programs.
 Some lodging or tour organizers in Colonial Zone offer rentals for local exploration.

-Embrace active exploration of The First city of the americas by foot or bicycle, notably in specified zones.
-This offers an immersive way of seeing the city's charm.
+Embrace active exploration of The First city of the americas by foot or bicycle, notably in designated areas.
+This offers an immersive way to explore the city's charm.

 Available for tourists, especially within the Colonial Zone and extending to some nearby attractions.
 A hop-on-hop-off bus tour can offer a practical method to see major sights.